Shoplifter hotfoots it in stolen shoes

 You are not permitted to download, save or email this image.
 Visit image gallery to purchase the image.

-A pair of shoplifted shoes did not help a man's escape after he allegedly abused a shopkeeper and trashed a store in central Dunedin, police said.
+A pair of shoplifted shoes did not help a man's escape after he allegedly abused a shopkeeper and trashed a store, police said.

-Senior Sergeant Anthony Bond, of Dunedin, said police were called to a store in Princes St at 10am yesterday after a man caused a ruckus before taking off in a new pair of shoes.
+Senior Sergeant Anthony Bond said police were called to a store in Princes St in central Dunedin at 10am yesterday after a man caused a ruckus before taking off in a new pair of shoes.

-The 62-year-old man entered the store and started yelling and knocking items over.
+The 62-year-old entered the store and started yelling and knocking items over.

 He was told multiple times by staff to leave but he refused.